MarcoSignoretto/drAIver/README.md

 The parameters to connect to the shared folder are: ```smb://pi@drAIver.local``` and prompt the password ```robots1234```

+## Train detector on custom Dataset

+To the training procedure see the section [training](https://github.com/MarcoSignoretto/drAIver/blob/master/readme/ENVIRONMENT_SETUP.md).

 ## References ##

 [BrickPi3 Documentation](http://www.aplu.ch/classdoc/dexter/brickpi3.BrickPi3-class.html)